NeoGeographyToolkit/StereoPipeline/docs/tools/hiedr2mosaic.rst

 -m, --match
     The CCD number passed as the match argument to noproj (default 5).

+-n, --nocheck
+    Script will not check for an even number of input CCD files

 --stop-at-no-proj
     Stops processing after the noproj steps are complete.